manuelarte/gowasp/README.md

 A detailed explanation of this vulnerability can be found [here](https://knowledge-base.secureflag.com/vulnerabilities/broken_cryptography/weak_hashing_algorithm_vulnerability.html)
 Run the http requests described in [#2.
 Scenario](./tools/users-signup.http) and:
 + Get the generated MD5 hashed password, and check how long does it take for a computer to decrypt it (e.g. https://10015.io/tools/md5-encrypt-decrypt#google_vignette)
-+ Check that password with same value generate the same hash.
++ Check that same passwords generate the same hash.

 > [!IMPORTANT]
 > Never use outdated hashing algorithms like MD5.